alextanhongpin/how-to-explain/README.md

 ## Mock
 (Related to testing) An object that is given orders to carry out a prescribed set of commands when it is called upon.
 This is analogous to the stand-in opponent during preparation for a political debate.
 The opponent would likely be a compaign team member, but she would have a set of answers already prepared to debate the candidate who needs to train for the big event.

+## Fixtures
+A test fixture is a fixed state of a set of objects used as a baseline for running tests.
+The purpose of a test fixture is to ensure that there is a well known and fixed environment in which tests are run so that results are repeatable